Hyperfine splitting in $^{6,7}$Li$^+$: QED correction of order

 \subsection{Final formulas}

-We now collect all the contributions and obtain the complete result for the $m\alpha^7$ hfs correction for the ${}^3 S$ states of helium-like ions.
-It is convenient to separate out the vacuum-polarization contribution and write the final result as
+We now collect all the contributions and obtain the complete result for the $m\alpha^7$ hfs correction for the ${}^3 S$ states of heliumlike ions.
+It is convenient to separate out the dependence on the total angular momentum and write the final result as

 where